theupdateframework/taps/tap7.md

 e.g. what calls are made to the Wrapper and a description of the arguments provided (e.g. the files in the directories indicated by the arguments)

-##### Normal case
-  - Description: A normal update with all-valid metadata.
-  - Return: 0: success
-  - Multipliers: none

 ##### Target tampering w/ no compromised keys
   - Return Value Expected: Failure (1)
   - Description: Metadata is unaltered, but the target file is altered and does not match signed hash in metadata.
-  - Multipliers: Per Role x Mirrors
+  - Multipliers: Per Role

 ##### Metadata tampering w/ no compromised keys
   - Return Value Expected: Failure (1)
   - Description: Signed metadata is altered and the signature on that signed metadata is unaltered and no longer valid.
-  - Multipliers: Per Role x Mirrors
+  - Multipliers: Per Role

 ##### Freezes / Expired metadata provided for validation
   - Return Value Expected: Failure (1)
   - Description: The metadata role in question is altered to make its expiration earlier than the current date/time (to test expiry)
-  - Multipliers: Per Role x Mirrors
+  - Multipliers: Per Role

-##### Replays
+##### Replays / Old but unexpired metadata provided for validation
   - Return Value Expected: Failure (1)
   - Description: A metadata role provided for validation by the mirror has a lower version number than that of the corresponding role that has already been validated.
-  - Multipliers: Per Role x Mirrors
+  - Multipliers: Per Role

 ...
 ETC